PingSafe/webhook-s3-sqs-workflow/README.md

 ## Qradar setup steps:

+1. Download the PingSafe DSM for QRadar from [here.](https://drive.google.com/file/d/1pXmw4nBQhtEd9gk-XWl2IN8EXLmX-Wq8/view?usp=share_link)
-1. Open **Admin dashboard**->**Extension Management**.
+2. Open **Admin dashboard**->**Extension Management**.
 From there add the "PingSafe" extension (check install immediately).
-2. Open **Log Source Management App**.
+3. Open **Log Source Management App**.
 Create a new single Log Source
     1. Select “PingSafe” as Log source type.
-Next.
+Click on next.
     2. Select “Amazon AWS S3 Rest API“ as Protocol.
-Next.
+Click on next.
     3. Configure Log Source parameters:
         *  Name = _Any suitable name for your log source_
-        *  Extension = _select PingSafe extension_
+        *  Extension = _select PingSafeCustom_ext extension_
         *  Coalescing Events = _set this to off_
         >  Leave rest of the details on this page as it is.
     4. Configure Protocol parameters:

-          1. Log source identifier = _enter name of your SQS_
+          1. Log source identifier = _enter name of your SQS queue_
           2. Authentication Method = _select “Access key ID / Secret Key”_
-          3. Enter AWS Access key and Secret
+          3. Enter AWS Access key and Secret for user which has permission to read and delete action to SQS queue and read permission from S3.
           4. Collection method = _select “SQS Event notification”_
           5. SQS Queue URL = _enter the SQS url you copied earlier_
           6. Region name = _Region of your SQS_
           7. Event Format = _select LINEBYLINE_
           >  Leave the rest as it is.
+4. Go to Admin dashboard and _Deploy Changes_ for Log Source to be activated.